liuminhaw/renderer/README.md

         how to determine loading idle and return, valid input: auto, networkIdle, InteractiveTime (default "auto") -imageLoad
-        indicate if load image when rendering -skipFrameCount int
+        indicate if load image when rendering -networkIdleMaxInflight int
-        skip first n frames with same id as init frame, only valid with idleType=networkIdle -timeout int
+        maximum inflight requests to consider network idle, only work with idleType=networkIdle,auto -networkIdleWait duration
+        network idle wait window to check for requests count, only work with idleType=networkIdle,auto (default 500ms) -timeout int
         seconds before timeout when rendering (default 30) -userAgent string